 “Very Truly yours

 The Adjutant General”

-When they received these messages, they had no idea that he had already died as a Prisoner of War.
-It is not known when his parents learned of his death, but at some point, they received this telegram.
+When they received the first message, they had no idea that he had already died as a Prisoner of War.
+It is known when his parents learned of his death in 1944.

-“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON PRIVATE FIRST CLASS ANDREW HEPBURN WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED SEVENTH MAY 1942 IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF DYSENTERY PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=
+“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON PRIVATE WILFORD R WILLIS WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED SECOND MAY 1942 IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF MALARIA PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=

 “ULIO THE ADJUTANT GENL.”